New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability Regimes in Collapsing Stellar Cores: Results

 Superficially, model s27.0 and u8.1 might appear to evolve in a very similar fashion: Roughly around $120 \ \mathrm{ms}$ after bounce the average shock radius starts to increase, and by $200 \ \mathrm{ms}$ the shock is already expanding rapidly, although model s27.0 evidently lags behind u8.1 a little (Figure~\ref{fig:shock}).
 Especially during the later phases, the shock becomes strongly deformed with a ratio $r_\mathrm{max}/r_\mathrm{min}$ of the maximum and minimum shock radius on the order of $2 \ldots 3$.
 Both models seems to provide similar examples for an explosion at a relatively early stage.

 However, this appearance is deceptive: A hint at more profound differences between s27.0 and u8.1 is already furnished by the critical ratio $\tau_\mathrm{adv}/\tau_\mathrm{heat}$ of the ``advection'' or ``residence'' time-scale and the heating time-scale for the material in the gain region, which serves as an indicator for an explosive runaway due to neutrino energy deposition (for $\tau_\mathrm{adv}/\tau_\mathrm{heat}>1$; see \citealt{janka_01,thompson_05,buras_06b,murphy_08,fernandez_12}).
 Figure~\ref{fig:timescale_ratio} shows that model s27.0 approaches the critical threshold much later than model u8.1, i.e.\ at roughly $\sim \!
 180 \ \mathrm{ms}$ instead of $\sim \!
 110 \ \mathrm{ms}$.
 Nevertheless, even though the runaway condition is not yet met, the shock already expands considerably before that time in model s27.0.
-At least for the first $\sim \!
-180 \ \mathrm{ms}$ this points to some driving agent other than neutrino heating that is responsible for pushing the shock outwards.
+This suggests that at least for the first $\sim \!
+180 \ \mathrm{ms}$ there may be a driving agent other than neutrino heating that is responsible for pushing the shock outwards.
+One should bear in mind, however, that it is not completely clear for which value of $\tau_\mathrm{adv}/\tau_\mathrm{heat}$ one could already expect a noticeable expansion of the shock: Neutrino heating might drive considerable shock expansion even for $\tau_\mathrm{adv}/\tau_\mathrm{heat}<1$ depending on progenitor specifics.
+However, it seems inevitable that large aspherical motions in the gain regions with Mach numbers on the order of $\sim 1$ will affect the structure of the accretion flow, including the shock position (cp.\ Section~\ref{sec:growth}).